scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 Discussion
 ==========

-Empirically we have found no empirical support for email interaction networks having power law degree distribution, as opposed to a log-normal degree distribution.
+We have found no empirical support for email interaction networks having power law degree distribution, as opposed to a log-normal degree distribution.
 Interpretation of this result will vary depending on the "prior" probability on assigns to finding power law and log-normal distributions in social processes like this.